CUHK-AIM-Group/Endora/README.md

 ## Sampling Endoscopy Videos

 You can directly sample the endoscopy videos from the checkpoint model.
 Here is an example for quick usage for using our **pre-trained models**:
-1. Download the pre-trained weights from [here](TBD) and put them to TBD.
+1. Download the pre-trained weights from [here](https://stuxmueducn-my.sharepoint.com/:f:/g/personal/chenxinli_stu_xmu_edu_cn/EnlDBG3dzwlPnSjqYdpp4l8BfettnJoeX1XVSX_BIVNyHQ?e=W6kXM9) and put them to specific path defined in the configs.
 2. Run [`sample.py`](sample/sample.py) by the following scripts to customize the various arguments like adjusting sampling steps.
 <!-- with [`sample.py`](sample/sample.py).
 Weights for our pre-trained Latte model can be found [here](https://huggingface.co/maxin-cn/Latte).
 The script has various arguments to adjust sampling steps. -->